 Everyone got used to Black Friday and Cyber Monday being the days where you can see dozens of videos of people fighting over a discounted TV.

 But previous years brought some changes.
 Almost the entire holiday shopping went online for the first time ever.

 The pandemic was a catalyst for something that was already in motion.
 The convenience of online shopping has been threatening retail stores for years.

 And as many predicted, the era of eCommerce finally took over.

-If you’re unsure of the above, just glance over Shopify 2020 Black Friday and Cyber Monday data.
+If you’re unsure of the above, just glance over Shopify’s Black Friday and Cyber Monday data from last year.

 Every year eCommerce sellers have a tougher job on their plate.

 The number of online stores is growing which brings additional flux of competition.

 🛒 Currently, there are over 4.2m websites built on Shopify only.
 Quite the contest!

 As a result, the battle for ad real estate gets fiercer, which drives the ad price up.